 - 1. Students who enroll during the official registration period may drop courses and receive a refund during the first fourteen (14) days of a regular session. - 2.
-Withdrawal from a course from the fifteenth (15th) calendar day to the end of the first nine (9) weeks (60%) of a session results in a grade of "W." Withdrawal after nine (9) weeks will result in a grade of "F" unless the instructor provides written justification which is approved by the dean of instruction. - 3.
-If a student has been attending a class but has not enrolled, they may request instructor permission to register late for that class.
+Withdrawal from a course from the fifteenth (15th) calendar day to the end of the first nine (9) weeks (60%) of a session results in a grade of "W." Withdrawal after nine (9) weeks will result in a grade of "F" unless the instructor provides written justification which is approved by the chief academic officer. - 3.
+If a student has been attending a class but has not enrolled, they may request instructor and president special permission to register late for that class.
 Requests must be processed by the withdrawal-with-refund date. - 4.
-If a student has not been attending a class and has not enrolled in that class by the last date to register, they may request permission from the instructor and dean of instruction to enroll in the class after the deadline.
+If a student has not been attending a class and has not enrolled in that class by the last date to register, they may request special permission from the instructor, chief academic officer and president to enroll in the class after the deadline.
 The request must be processed by the withdrawal-with-refund date. - 5.
-If a student has not enrolled in a class by the withdrawal-with-refund date, they may request special approval from the instructor and dean of instruction to enroll in that class.
+If a student has not enrolled in a class by the withdrawal-with-refund date, they may request special approval from the instructor, chief academic officer and president to enroll in that class.
 Generally these requests are not accepted and approval will be based on their professional judgment. - 6.
 A student who wishes to withdraw from the College must follow the proper procedures to avoid prejudicing return to this college or transfer to another college.
 A curricular student should first consult with their faculty advisor before withdrawing from classes.
 Withdrawing from class(es) can be done by dropping classes on-line via MyESCC or by going to the registrar's office. - 7.
-If a student has special circumstances, they may make a request to the dean of instruction to withdraw from classes after the withdrawal-without-penalty date has past.
+If a student has special circumstances, they may make a request to the chief academic officer to withdraw from classes after the withdrawal-without-penalty date has past.
 Generally these requests are not accepted and approval will be based on professional judgment.